huggingface/blog/synthetic-data-save-costs.md

 ## Conclusion

 We have shown the enormous benefits of using an LLM to create synthetic data to train a smaller, more efficient model.
-While this example only treats investor sentiment classification, the same pipeline could be applied to many other tasks, from other classification tasks (e.g. customer intent detection or harmful content detection), to token classification (e.g. named entity recognition or PII detection) to generative tasks (e.g. summarization or question answering).
+While this example only treats investor sentiment classification, the same pipeline could be applied to many other tasks, from other classification tasks (e.g. customer intent detection or harmful content detection), to token classification (e.g. named entity recognition or PII detection), or generative tasks (e.g. summarization or question answering).

 In 2024, it has never been easier for companies to create their own efficient models, control their own data and infrastructure, reduce CO2 emissions, and save compute costs and time without having to compromise on accuracy.